Yandex Cloud

 -n default -o=jsonpath='{.status.replicas}'

-Save the obtained value.
-You will need it to scale the StatefulSet controller once the migration of your stateful workload is complete.
+Save this value.
+You will need it to scale the StatefulSet controller once the migration of your stateful workloads is complete.

 3. Reduce the number of pods to zero: